• Skip to primary navigation

 glass dish holding a tart with green pistachio cream topped with a fanned strawberry

 Love pistachio or almonds as a filling?
-See my other recipes:
+Then try more recipes:

-- a strawberry tart with almond frangipane filling - it's disguised upside and glazed as a cake!
+• strawberry almond tart - disguised upside down and glazed as a cake

 Strawberry and Pistachio Tart